enzyme, types & classes of enzymes

 enzymes, TYPES OF ENZYMES, What is an enzyme?

-An enzyme is an organic catalyst, usually proteinous in nature, which promotes or speeds up chemical changes in living cells but are not used up themselves in the process of the chemical changes or reaction.
+An enzyme is an organic catalyst, usually proteinous, which promotes or speeds up chemical changes in living cells but is not used up in the process of chemical changes or reactions.

 Enzymes accelerate metabolic reactions without changing their composition in the process.